athindran/athindran.github.io/index.md

 Hi.
-I am Athindran, a sixth year PhD candidate in the department of Electrical Engineering at Princeton University.
+I am Athindran.
+I was a sixth year PhD student in the department of Electrical Engineering at Princeton University.
 I am advised by Prof. Peter Ramadge.
 My current research is focused on designing safety fallback mechanisms for autonomous systems with provable guarantees.
 I use various tools from classical control to enable these model-based safety filters to satisfy desirable properties such as smooth handover and robustness to imperfect physics-based models.

 Before this, I was a project associate under Prof. Balaraman Ravindran with the Computer Science department of the Indian Institute of Technology, Madras.
 At this time, I also concurrently worked as a research engineer at the Center of Excellence in Wireless Technology, IIT Madras.